PhilAppleby/GoDb/README.md

 ![](images/extraction_performance.png)

-The 'X' axis is sample-size, the 'Y' axis time in seconds Tests were run on an iMAC i7 with 16Gb of memory and 4 cores.
+The 'X' axis is sample-size, the 'Y' axis time in seconds.
+Tests were run on an iMAC i7 with 16Gb of memory and 4 cores.
+As the numbers of samples rises, so does the number of SNP panels involved meaning parallel I/O in the Go paralell version (red-line) confers more of an advantage.